Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/AMLworkbench/train-flow-2.md

 Following tasks are performed in file 2\_ Model\_Training\_AML.ipynb `AMLworkbench` folder.

 1. Split the preprocessed data into 80% training data and 20% testing data.
 2. Train the model using the training data with RandomForest algorithm.
+We choose the best model by performing hyper-parameter tuning combined with cross validation.
 3. Save the trained model into Azure storage account.
 This trained model is going to be used for scoring new patients in the scoring pipeline.
 4. Produce model evaluation results using the testing data.